keep-starknet-strange/satoru/book/src/smart-contracts-architecture/gas-module.md

 # Gas Module

-The Gas Module is meticulously developed to oversee and manage execution fee estimations and payments within the system.
-It is instrumental for fine-tuning and assuring the economic balance and fluidity of transactions, thus maintaining the cohesiveness and stability of the system.
+The Gas Module is developed to manage execution fee estimations and payments within the system.

 This module comprises the following Cairo library files:
 - [GasUtils.cairo](https://github.com/keep-starknet-strange/satoru/blob/main/src/gas/gas_utils.cairo): Entrusted with the responsibility for execution fee estimation and payments.